theArchitect27/Hope-Harvest-database-system/README.md

 # Hope-Harvest-Database-System
-A database management system developed for Hope Harvest to manage beneficiaries, donations, inventory, sponsors, and food parcel distribution
+An Oracle SQL database system developed for Hope Harvest to manage beneficiaries, donations, inventory, sponsors, and food parcel distribution